Essential Oils for Travel

 When you get to your destination, put some lavender on your pillowcase before you go to bed.
 The familiar scent will help calm your jitters, set your mind at ease, and send you to sleep.

 With a change in your routine and sleeping environment, getting up in the morning can be hard especially if you also have jet lag.
-A few drops of peppermint will perk you right up.
+If you’re looking to get an energy boost then a few drops of peppermint essential oil will perk you right up.
 Put some on a warm wet towel and inhale it for a boost in energy.

 You don’t need to bring an essential oil diffuser to freshen up your hotel room.
 If you have an extra spray bottle in your bag, spritz away!
 The energizing scent of citrus will make it feel more like home.